naevtamarkus/drysync/README.md

 DrySync copies source files/directories into a destination, asking the user for confirmation before actually doing it.

 DrySync tries to solve two problems that come up when doing a classic rsync (or other file sync tools):
-* With rsync it's never clear if you are copying the top directory, so you always have to make sure the destination has the right structure (and some times copy the tree again).
+* With rsync it's never clear if you are copying the top directory, so you always have to make sure the destination has the right structure (and some times copy the tree again), which usually ends up in doing trying more than once.
 * Automatic sync (scheduled to be done in the background) is not a good idea for copying delicate files, such as binaries/scripts that you run often, or ssh keys and the like... which is relevant if you use OwnCloud, Dropbox or other cloud sync tools for such things.

 This tool solves these problems by spliting the copy process in two:
 1. it first generates a list of actions to be done to make source and destination to be in sync,
 2. and then asks the user for confirmation to execute these actions.

-DrySync comes in two flavors: one CLI to use from the command line (much like rsync with a confirmation step) and an *APP* that has a graphical interface, with config files, for scheduling automatic sync of directories for regular use.
+DrySync comes in two flavors: one CLI to use from the command line (much like rsync with a confirmation step) and an "App" that has a graphical interface, with config files, for scheduling automatic sync of directories for regular use.
 With the App you can have your binaries, config files and keys in your home cloud storage and have DrySync keep the actual (e.g. ~/bin/ or ~/.ssh/) directories in sync with the cloud storage so, when a change arrives from outside, you always get a confirmation screen before putting the files in their final location.

 Everything is written in python and kept in single-file fashion for maximal portability.